 4.3.2 UE Media Functions

-The UE may include many detailed subfunctions that can be used individually or controlled individually by the 5GMSu-Aware application.
-This clause breaks down several relevant identified sub-functions for which stage-3 specification is available.
+The UE may include many detailed subfunctions that can be used individually or controlled individually by the 5GMSu-Aware Application.
+This clause breaks down several relevant identified subfunctions for which stage 3 specification is available.

-The 5GMSu Aware Application itself may include many functions that are not provided by the 5GMSu client or the 5G UE.
-Examples include periphery discovery, notifications, social network integration, etc. The 5GMSu Aware application may also include functions that are equivalent to ones provided by the 5GMSu client and may only use a subset of the 5GMSu client functions.
+The 5GMSu-Aware Application itself may include many functions that are not provided by the 5GMSu Client or to the 5G UE.
+Examples include peripheral discovery, notifications and social network integration.
+The 5GMSu-Aware Application may also include functions that are equivalent to ones provided by the 5GMSu Client and may only use a subset of the 5GMSu Client functions.